Written by Laurent Dupont

 How do you recommend including threat modeling in an agile development practice?

-We cover threat modeling and Agile in the PASTA book, but this content is based upon discussions we had with developers executing threat modeling aligned with Agile sprint cycles several years ago.
-Tony and I, we were in discussions about wiring version two of the book, and Agile as well as SecDevOps are areas that we could update.
-I believe there are still challenges in applying threat modeling to Agile and this is due to the fact that…
+We cover threat modeling and Agile in the PASTA book, but this content is based on discussions we had with developers executing threat modeling aligned with Agile sprint cycles several years ago.
+Tony and I were in discussions about wiring version two of the book, and Agile as well as SecDevOps are areas that we could update.
+I believe there are still challenges in applying threat modeling to Agile, and this is due to the fact that…

-the design in Agile evolves through Sprints, from prototyping and interactive deployment and from POC to DEV, TEST and PROD.
-Ideally threat models need to be executed with an initial baseline of NFRs (Non-Functional Requirements) and focus on delta changes on that baseline.
+The design in Agile evolves through Sprints, from prototyping and interactive deployment to POC, DEV, TEST, and PROD.
+Ideally, threat models need to be executed with an initial baseline of NFRs (Non-Functional Requirements) and focus on delta changes on that baseline.
 Threat models can be updated during Agile sprints to identify new attack vectors and to drive new tests for which specific functionalities can be designed and built.
 As issues are identified, such as new vulnerabilities or design flaws, these can be remediated during build cycles similarly to static code scans that are done at each build.
-In SecDevOps, semi-automated threat modeling with real time extraction of DFDs from components deployed in DEV and TEST can be updated and light threat models can assert mitigations with questionnaires to help developers identifying unmitigated threats for the tech stack in scope, ahead of production deployments.
+In SecDevOps, semi-automated threat modeling with real-time extraction of DFDs from components deployed in DEV and TEST can be updated, and light threat models can assert mitigations with questionnaires to help developers identify unmitigated threats for the tech stack in scope ahead of production deployments.

 In what situation is threat modeling most effective?
 In what situation is threat modeling least effective`?